HighCapable/YukiHookAPI/docs-source/src/en/about/contacts.md

 ## Help with Maintenance

-Thank you for choosing and using `YukiHookAPI`.
+Thank you for choosing and using YukiHookAPI.

 If you have code-related suggestions and requests, you can submit a Pull Request on GitHub.